 Typically, students will participate in excursions and incursions in Years 7 and/or 8, such as to the German Film Festival.
-We also offer Study Tours to Germany at regular intervals which are open to students in Years 9-12 studying German.
+We also offer Study Tours to Germany in alternate years which are open to students in Years 9-12 studying German.
+The next Tours are planned for 2026 and 2028.